Military interventions in Turkey

 The 2016 Coup Tentative

 Immediately the next day investigations have started and arrests were made and are still ongoing.
-Along with almost 6 thousand soldiers, almost another 3 thousand judges and policemen are detained for helping or being a member of Gulen movement, accused by the Government for orchestrating the coup attempt.
-Over 50 thousand government employees almost from every department and teachers have been purged and are under investigations that are feared to be linked to Gulenist movement, tens of thousands of their passports canceled to avoid them going abroad, hundreds of Gulen's educational institutions, schools and universities, banking institutions, and their hospitals have been shut down.
+Along with almost 8 thousand soldiers including 155 generals, almost another 2,500 judges and over 3 thousand policemen are detained for helping or being a member of Gulen movement, who is accused by the Government for orchestrating the coup attempt.
+Over 80 thousand government employees almost from every civil department and teachers have been purged and are under investigations that are feared to be linked to Gulenist movement, tens of thousands of their passports are canceled to avoid them going abroad, several hundreds of Gulen's educational institutions, schools and universities, banking institutions funding their organization, and their hospitals have been shut down.
 The State of Emergency was declared by the President on 20th July 2016, for a period of 3 months.